 She lowered her lashes until they almost cuddled her cheeks and slowly raised them again like a theater curtain.

-The ghost of Raymond Chandler took a sip from his glass.
+The ghost of Raymond Chandler petted Midnight in his lap.

 "I know that trick, kid.
 That was supposed to make you roll over on your back with all four paws in the air.”